markolofsen/django-revolution/django_revolution/README.md

 Use `setHeaders()` or `setApiKey()` to inject custom logic.

 **Q: Can I use this in non-monorepo setups?**
 Absolutely!
 Monorepo integration is completely optional.
-Just don't pass the `monorepo` parameter.
+Just don't pass the `monorepo` parameter to `get_revolution_config()`.

+**Q: How do I configure multiple monorepos?**
+Use `MonorepoSettings` with a list of `MonorepoConfig` objects.
+Each config can be enabled/disabled independently.

 **Q: What if I need only TypeScript clients?**
 Use `--typescript` flag to generate only TS clients.